NVIDIA/NeMo-Framework-Launcher/README.md

 * Low-Rank Adaptation (LoRA) Support for GPT
 * LDDL (Language Datasets and Data Loaders) for BERT on 100B model resulting in a 30% performance speedup
 * Unify dataset and model classes for all PEFT (p-tuning, adapters, IA3) with SFT model class as parent for GPT
-* Converter from Interleaved PP to non-interleaved PP
+* Converter from Interleaved PP to non-Interleaved PP
 * Dialog dataset guidance for SFT to help create better chat models
 * Support Dynamic Sequence Length Batches with GPT SFT
 * Data parallelism enabled for RLHF servers, providing a 2x end-to-end speedup in most jobs